-Criminal Defense Attorney Rick Cofer sits down with Jake Gilbreath to discuss approaching family law and divorce cases when a client has pending criminal charges.
-Jake and Rick share their experience handling these overlapping situations, clients frequently asked questions and what they have learned is important for these cases in the state of Texas.
+Criminal defense attorney, Rick Cofer, sits down with Jake Gilbreath to discuss approaching family law and divorce cases when a client has pending criminal charges.
+Jake and Rick share their experience handling these overlapping situations, clients’ frequently asked questions, and what they have learned is essential for these cases in Texas.

 Your hosts have earned a reputation as fierce and effective advocates inside and outside of the courtroom.
 Both partners are experienced trial attorneys who have been board certified in family law by the Texas Board of Legal Specialization.

 Jake Gilbreath: Welcome back to For Better, Worse, or Divorce.
 I’m here with criminal defense lawyer extraordinaire, Rick Cofer.
 So, Rick, just like we do in court, tell us your name, tell us who you are, tell us where you grew up.

 Rick Cofer: Rick Cofer, Cofer & Conley, on behalf of the accused.
 I grew up in Plano, Texas.
 It’s no Waxahachie, but it’s not bad.

 Jake Gilbreath: It’s close geographically, right?

 Rick Cofer: It is.
 You’re a child of Ellis and I am a child of Colin County and there’s just one metroplex separating us.